magnet-tn/dwa15-fall2016-notes/03_Laravel/09_Routes.md

 However, it can be useful to have conventions to follow, as conventions can lead to more consistent code and fewer mistakes.

-Thus, in this course, we will follow the following conventions when designing routes for fundamental elements in our application, for example, books:
+Thus, in this course, we will follow the following conventions when designing routes for resources in our application, for example, books:

 | Method  | URI  | Action   | Name  |
 |---|---|---|---|---|